JovannMC/discord-tts-bot/README.md

 ## Add this bot to your server

+> This invites the upstream's public bot and not the fork's - there is no official public bot with this fork hosted currently.

 You can add this bot to your server by clicking the image below:

 [![Invite this bot to your server](https://i.imgur.com/4krikIF.jpg)](https://discord.com/api/oauth2/authorize?client_id=519207945318170654&permissions=3148800&scope=bot%20applications.commands)